arazanov/tacs20232C-grupo2/README.md

 - The **name** of your bot is displayed in contact details and elsewhere.

 - The **username** is a short name, used in search, mentions and t.me links.
-Usernames are 5-32 characters long and not case sensitive – but may only include Latin characters, numbers, and underscores.
-Your bot's username must end in 'bot’, like 'tetris_bot' or 'TetrisBot'.
+Usernames are 5-32 characters long and not case-sensitive – but may only include Latin characters, numbers, and underscores.
+Your bot's username must end in 'bot', like 'tetris_bot' or 'TetrisBot'.

 - The **token** is a string, like 110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw, which is required to authorize the bot and send requests to the Bot API.
 Keep your token secure and store it safely, it can be used by anyone to control your bot.